 We will contribute the net proceeds from this offering and the concurrent private placement to our operating partnership in exchange for common units.
-We expect our operating partnership to use the net proceeds received from us and a portion of the borrowings under the senior unsecured revolving credit facility to repay \$272.9 million in outstanding indebtedness (which had a fair value of \$280.4 million) and any applicable repayment costs, defeasance costs, settlement of interest rate swap liabilities and other costs and fees associated with such repayments and costs related to our acquisition of Western Devcon.
+We expect our operating partnership to use a portion of the net proceeds received from us to repay \$ million in outstanding indebtedness and any applicable repayment costs, defeasance costs, settlement of interest rate swap liabilities and other costs and fees associated with such repayments.